samkennerly/kingofsnake/README.md

 1. Open a browser and enter `localhost:8888` in the address bar.
 1. To stop Jupyter, click on the terminal running it and press *CTRL-C*.

-The `serve` command [mounts] a few folders so Jupyter can access them:
+The `serve` command [mounts] some folders so Jupyter can access them:

 - `~/.ipython` as `/home/kos/.ipython`
 - `~/.jupyter` as `/home/kos/.jupyter`